Ford Mustang (1999-2004) Service Manual: Vehicle Certification (VC) Label Locator

 Other materials:

 Removal 1.
 Disconnect the battery ground cable.
 For additional information, refer to Section.
-2. Remove the A/C compressor.
-For additional information, refer to Section.
-3. Remove the crankshaft position (CKP) sensor.
-Disconnect the connect ...
+2. NOTE: Discard the idle air control (IAC) valve gasket.
+Remove the IAC valve.
+Disconnect the connector.
+Disconnect the hose.
+Remove the bolts, ...